Bolt courier backpay

-If so, Join the Claim to get the justice and compensation you deserve.
+If so, Join the Claim to get the £££ you deserve.

-Bolt drivers work as self-employed independent contractors.
-But lawyers believe that the terms of their contracts means they should be classed as ‘workers’.
+Bolt drivers worked as self-employed independent contractors.
+But lawyers believed the terms of their contracts meant they should be classed as ‘workers’.
 Workers are entitled to a range of rights and protections that self-employed contractors are not – including the National Minimum Wage and holiday pay.

-Lawyers have launched class actions to help Bolt drivers claim back the wages they should have received.
-If successful, Bolt drivers who join a claim could receive thousands of pounds in backpay.
+Lawyers launched class actions to help Bolt drivers claim back the wages they should have received.
+And in 2024, in a landmark case, thousands of drivers won their claim.
+This means they could now receive thousands of pounds in backpay each.

-What do we know about the Bolt drivers backpay claim?
+What do we know about the Bolt driver backpay claim?

-Are you eligible to join the Bolt backpay compensation claim?
+Who is eligible to join the Bolt courier backpay claim?

 The way Bolt drivers work means they should be classed as ‘workers’ not ‘self-employed independent contractors’.
 Legal experts believe that Bolt drivers should have access to rights including minimum age and holiday pay.